-107 For example, a dispute between programme creators and producers on the remuneration shares of domestic audiovisual productions in online storage services continued for many years until the dispute between Kopiosto and APFI was settled in arbitration in 2019. harmonisation and simplification of many processes.
-The heavy burden posed by administrative duties was particularly pronounced in small organisations with proportionately less resources.
-Administrative costs, too, tend to increase more easily in smaller organisations and organisations who manage individual licences instead of collective licences.
-As has already been noted, the dissimilarity of the CMOs makes it impractical to compare the efficiency of CMOs by looking at their administrative costs.
+107 For example, a dispute between programme creators and producers on the remuneration shares of domestic audiovisual productions in online storage services continued for many years until the dispute between Kopiosto and APFI was settled in arbitration in 2019.

 At present, solutions are being sought for several of the challenges described above.
 Licensing processes are being streamlined by creating umbrella organisations, which negotiate collectively: among the users interviewed, the Museums Association, and RadioMedia, the umbrella organisation for commercial radio channels, represent such actors; and scientific libraries have similar plans.
 The handling of metadata is being further automatised, and solutions for the automatisation of metadata in the digital environment are being developed.